pombredanne/flashlight/README.md

     }
 ```

+When flashlight exits, the exit code is the number of errors found.
+If the -w
+flag was present, then the exit code is the sum of the errors and warnings.

 ## Examples
 Use the package.json in the current directory, run the tests for all dependencies and sub-dependencies, display the output, use verbose to show what is happening and have a concurrency of 1: